Grendahl/t-rex-faq/README.md

 ## How do I start mining?
 Before you can mine, you need a crypto wallet.
-[MetaMask](https://metamask.io/) is easy to setup/use and works in your browser and on your phone for **ETH.**
+[MetaMask](https://metamask.io/) is easy to setup/use and works in your browser and on your phone.

-If you are mining *another coin* you will need a multi-coin or coin-specific wallet like [Exodus](https://www.exodus.com/) which has similar ease of use like Metamask.
+If you would prefer an application based wallet, you can use a wallet like [Exodus](https://www.exodus.com/) which has similar ease of use like Metamask.

 The next thing you will need is a pool.
 There are several example .bat/.sh files in your T-Rex folder that connect to reputable mining pools.